Edig/TTTabBar/README.md

 - Differents sizes for every single tab
 - Set each element of the tab as tab or button
 - Update the tabBar size, color, elments at any time
+- Load a tab programatically
+- Load a view that is not in the tabs

 Configurations:
 - Tab Background